ignashub/zk-votely/README.md

    signal d; //Intermediate signal. signal output out; //Output of the signal.

-   // The logic or a ‘constraint’ which a private signal has to satisfy. d <== a * b;
+   // The logic or a ‘constraint’ that a private signal has to satisfy. d <== a * b;
    out <== c + d;
    out === 18;